Pooley3100/atari-rl-algos/README.md

 ## Options:
 All options for testing are changed within settings.json file

-### To change algorithm change rlOption from 1-5
+### To change algorithm change 'rlOption' from 1-5
-  - 1 is DQN
+  - 1 is DQN (set 'ddqn' variable to either true or false for Double DQN).
   - 2 is Expected SARSA
   - 3 is REINFORCE
   - 4 is Actor Critic
   - 5 is A2C

-### To change game, change Game variable:
+### To change game, change 'Game' variable:
   - 1 is Pong
   - 2 is Breakout
   - 3 is Space Invaders